r-owen/base_loom_server/docs/translations.md

 * Then click on the translation icon along the right to show the correct panel: <img src="../images/screen_shots/translate_icon.jpg" alt="translate icon">

-Here is an example showing the context in the translation panel for one French phrase.
-I added a purple box around the context.
+Here is an example showing context in the translation panel for one French phrase.
+I added a purple box around the context:

 <img src="../images/screen_shots/translate_panel.jpg" width=500 alt="translate panel">